 After a busy day plowing and melting snow with heavy equipment, airport authorities reopened John F Kennedy, Newark Liberty and La Guardia airports to departing flights only, a Port Authority spokesperson said.
 La Guardia was likely to start receiving flights on Monday night and the others on Tuesday morning.

 Tens of thousands of homes lost power throughout the north-east.
+But true to the refrain that “the show must go on,” Broadway shows promised to perform as scheduled on Monday.

 Air traffic snarled